isomerpages/moe-marymountconvent/_school-info/School Rules & Code of Conduct for Pupils.md

 <td rowspan="1" colspan="1">
 <p>The school uniform is a representation of the school and its history.
-It is to be worn in a dignified manner that befits the image of the MCS girl.&nbsp;&nbsp;</p>
+It is to be worn in a dignified manner that befits the image of the MCS girl.</p>
-<p>Students are to wear the prescribed school uniform / school attire when
+<p>Students are to wear the prescribed school uniform/school attire when
-they are in school or when attending all school functions within or outside school.&nbsp;&nbsp;</p>
+they are in school or when attending all school functions within or outside the school.</p>
-<p>Modification to the school uniform is strictly not allowed.
-School skirts
+<p>The school uniform must be worn exactly as prescribed, without any modifications
+or alterations.
+School skirts should reach knee-length.</p>
-should be knee-length.
-Coloured name tags are to be sewn on school uniforms and PE T-shirts.</p>
+<p>Name tags are to be sewn on school uniforms and PE T-shirts.</p>
 </td>
 </tr>
 <tr>